Blog Post Co-Authored with Bhanu Vemula

 Context-Aware Policy Engine

-At the core of this new security model is the policy engine that we are building within VMware NSX Service Mesh.
+At the core of this new security model is the policy engine that we are building within VMware Tanzu Service Mesh (TSM).
 Rich contextual data is now available from cloud native applications such as namespaces, request flows, geolocation, etc. We see enormous value in cultivating this rich context and using it to create a notion of strong identity—one that goes beyond tags and infrastructure constructs while being automatically extracted and harder to spoof.
 A strong identity model should understand a richer set of static and dynamic attributes spanning configuration, state, provenance, telemetry, behavior, etc. This context-awareness needs to be accompanied by a flexible query language that allows resource groups to be defined based on a richer set of attributes— for example, all workloads exhibiting a certain type of vulnerability, or user devices showing risky behavior based on their device posture scores which can be provided by VMware Workspace ONE Intelligence, and so on.
 Access control policies also need to evolve, moving from defining control on a hop-by-hop basis to specifying end-to-end transactions that need to be protected.
 Other potential actions include enabling encryption, traffic redirection, and changing privilege levels.
 For instance, we may define a policy stating that only services with a security score of 90 or higher (subject) and using TLS1.3 can access (action) S3 Buckets containing sensitive PII data (object).

 Open and Extensible Data Integration Framework